Easy No-Boil Pasta Bakejump to recipe

 3. Cover the dish as tightly as you can with foil.
 The foil must be tight in order to steam the pasta.
 Then, place it in the oven and bake for 40 minutes.

 4. After 40 minutes, remove the foil and test the pasta for doneness, if it is still a bit tough, cover and cook for an additional 5-10 minutes.
-If it is fully cooked, stir in the spinach, sprinkle the mozzarella over top and bake an additional 15 minutes, until cheese is melted and browned.
+If the pasta is fully cooked, stir in the defrosted spinach, sprinkle the mozzarella over top and bake an additional 15 minutes, until cheese is melted and browned.

 Keywords: no boil, gluten free, pasta, one pot